 In my practice, I am always recommending products based upon my client’s needs, wants, skin health, and desired skincare routine.
 It’s pretty much my job, and I love every minute of it.
 There are so many products to choose from in the market that it can be overwhelming.
 Many just don’t know where to start.
 I get common questions like, What is a toner?
 What is the purpose of an AHA?
 What is an Antioxidant Serum?
 Does this clear my acne?

-Instead of scouring the internet for the answer to these questions, below is The Glow Skincare Report a conclusive list of some of my favorite products broke down by skincare category, all in one place to be shared, saved, emailed, and be referred back to you at any time.
+Well, I’m here to help.
+Below is The Glow Skincare Report, a conclusive list of some of my favorite products broken down by skincare category, all in one place to be shared, saved, emailed, and be referred back to you at any time.
 I will continue to add to this list or take away when I find new products that have proven to yield results and bring balance to various skin conditions.

-Products are broken down by the skincare category.
 Under each category, you will find links to products that correlate.
-Simply click the link of the image and it will take you automatically to that product page.
+Simply click the link of the image and, it will take you automatically to that product page.
 Enjoy and healthy skin to you.

 Below are affiliate product links which I make a small compensation from any sales.
 Having said that, I only promote those products that I have investigated and truly feel to deliver value to you.
 I truly appreciate your support and trust in my knowledge and expertise.